nkurniansyah/Hypertension_PRS/README.md

-This repository provides information regarding the construction of a polygenic risk score (PRS) for hypertension (HTN) that we developed (HTN-PRS) in manuscript [A multi-ethnic polygenic risk score is associated with hypertension prevalence and progression throughout adulthood]  (A multi-ethnic polygenic risk score is associated with hypertension prevalence and progression throughout adulthood "https://www.medrxiv.org/content/10.1101/2021.10.31.21265717v1").
+This repository provides information regarding the construction of a polygenic risk score (PRS) for hypertension (HTN) that we developed (HTN-PRS) in manuscript A multi-ethnic polygenic risk score is associated with hypertension prevalence and progression throughout adulthood (https://www.medrxiv.org/content/10.1101/2021.10.31.21265717v1).

 First, it provides instructions for constructing the HTN-PRS based on summary statistics from GWAS.
 We provide the relevant summary statistics